-Dr. R.A.
-Lansdell served as the first president.
-During his administration, he assembled the first faculty, erected the first buildings and actively solicited funds for the college.
 Dr. Oscar E. Sams assumed the task of president in 1927.
 Under his guidance, the college developed its first summer school program and a new Aviation Department.
-Dr. Sams also brought accreditation to BC through the American Association of Junior Colleges and the State Board of Education.
+Dr. Sams also brought accreditation to BU through the American Association of Junior Colleges and the State Board of Education.

-Dr. J. Taylor Stinson assumed the presidency in 1930 and launched a Department of Business Administration and a new engineering program.
-In the fall of 1934, Dr. Edwin C. Wade took over the presidency, and under his Leadership enrollment grew to an all-time high of 306 students.
+Dr. Edwin C. Wade became president in the fall of 1934, and under his leadership enrollment grew to an all-time high of 306 students.
 Following World War II, enrollment reached even greater proportions, including some 468 veterans.

 President Charles L. Harman engineered the school's most notable growth during his tenure as president from 1946 to 1971.
-Under Dr. Harman, BC gained national prominence with its strong Christian stands and its decision to refuse government aid on the basis of separation of church and state.
+Under Dr. Harman, BU gained national prominence with its strong Christian stands and its decision to refuse government aid on the basis of separation of church and state.
 Dr. Harman organized the school's first ever fundraising campaign and the construction of several campus facilities: Easley Library (1956), Rish Hall Girls'Dormitory (1960), Harman Chapel (1965), and The Dome Gymnasium (1968).
 Under Dr. Harman, the college also implemented residential co-educational status, opened its first night school program, and obtained accreditation from the Southern Association of Colleges and Schools.

 Dr. Charles L. Tyer became president in 1972.
-His most notable accomplishment was leading BC to accreditation as a four-year college.
-Following a two-year self-study, BC began to offer baccalaureate degrees in 1975, accredited by the Southern Association of Colleges and Schools (SACS).
+His most notable accomplishment was leading BU to accreditation as a four-year college.
+Following a two-year self-study, BU began to offer baccalaureate degrees in 1975, accredited by the Southern Association of Colleges and Schools (SACS).

 Dr. Roy A. Dobyns assumed the presidency in 1989 and led the college in its most notable era of student growth.
-From 1989 to 1995, enrollment at BC more than doubled to an all-time high of 853.
-Under Dr. Dobyns, the

-College also launched its largest fundraising effort in history, the 75th Anniversary Campaign.
+From 1989 to 1995, enrollment at BU more than doubled to an all-time high of 853.
+Under Dr. Dobyns, the College also launched its largest fundraising effort in history, the 75th Anniversary Campaign.

 Dr. Dan MacMillan began his tenure as president in 1997.
-During his tenure, BC built a new Visual Arts Center; improved technology on campus; completed renovations to the dining hall, campus store, Dome Gymnasium and residence halls; and strengthened its commitment to the integration of faith and learning.
+During his tenure, BU built a new Visual Arts Center; improved technology on campus; completed renovations to the dining hall, campus store, Dome Gymnasium and residence halls; and strengthened its commitment to the integration of faith and learning.

 Dr. David W. Olive became president in 2007.
 During his presidency, the College has reinstated intercollegiate football for the first time in 70 years; constructed the school's first new residence hall in 30 years; developed an apartment complex; completed major renovations to other campus facilities; expanded the Science Center; opened a new academic support center; launched new academic programs in instrumental music, forensic science, early childhood development, and nursing; developed the school's first-ever online degree programs; and initiated the College's first Master's program in Teacher Education, that has since increased with four additional Master's programs.
+In 2021 for its centennial year, the college was renamed Bluefield University.